Mission:

 Attending as many performances as your schedule permits.
 Teenagers sometimes say they don’t want you there, but the truth is that your presence means a lot to them.
 In a few years, they will likely not remember their scores or how the band placed, but they will ALWAYS remember that you were there for them.

-Logging into our Charms system (see attachment) ensuring your contact information is up to date so that you will receive calendar updates, etc., is the easiest way to keep up with band activities; in fact, if you are not receiving periodic updates via email, something is awry with your account information!
+Logging into our CutTime system ensuring your contact information is up to date so that you will receive calendar updates, etc., is the easiest way to keep up with band activities; in fact, if you are not receiving periodic updates via email, something is awry with your account information!

 ·VOLUNTEERING to help with dinners, fundraisers, sewing flags, fitting uniforms, moving equipment, building props, organizing carpools, chaperoning, etc. For those who choose to become involved, the band becomes like a second family.
 We want all of our members to be and feel like part of our family!